Fire services in the United Kingdom: Legislation (United Kingdom, Great Britain or England and Wales)

 There are further plans to modernise the fire service according to the Local Government Association.
 Its website outlines future changes, and specific projects:

-"The aim of the Fire Modernisation Programme is to adopt modern work practices within the Fire & Rescue Service to become more efficient and effective, while strengthening the contingency and resilience of the Service to react to incidents."

 Select committee

 The fire service in England and Wales is scrutinised by a select committee of the House of Commons.
 In June 2006, the fire and rescue service select committee, under the auspices of the Communities and Local Government Committee, published its latest report.